The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

 UPDATEquery, but a wildcard table cannot be used as the target of the

-BigQuery manages the concurrency of DML statements that add or modify or delete rows in a table.
+BigQuery manages the concurrency of DML statements that add, modify, or delete rows in a table.

 INSERT DML concurrency

 During any 24 hour period, the first 1500 statements that

 run concurrently.
 After this limit is reached, the concurrency of

 statements that write to a table is limited to 10.
 Any

 PENDING state.
 After a previous job finishes, the next

 pending job is dequeued and run.
 Currently, up to 100